hnl genomics

 Empowering Expecting Parents

-Noninvasive prenatal screening (NIPS) can give expecting mothers the knowledge needed to make medical decisions regarding pregnancy, including the decision to pursue more invasive testing methods.
-In addition to being able to identify the sex of the fetus, NIPS is the best option for expecting patients in predicting the likelihood of certain chromosome aneuploidies such as:
+Noninvasive prenatal screening (NIPS) can provide expecting mothers the knowledge needed to make medical decisions regarding pregnancy, including the decision to pursue more invasive testing methods.
+NIPS is the best option for expecting patients to predict the likelihood of certain chromosome aneuploidies such as Down syndrome (trisomy 21), Edwards syndrome (trisomy 18), and Patau syndrome (trisomy 13), and sex chromosome aneuploidies.
+Fetal sex can also be reported.

 Genomics Test Directory